ad1tyaaa/100days/round-1.md

 This starting to become like a journal now.
 Maybe I'll start writting more in this md-file from now on.
 Maybe that'll keep me from slacking.

 But, for now, that is all.

+## Revision (12 September 2023)

+I have been studying basics again and I studied how really C++ works behind the scenes in depth.
+I got to know a lot about C++ Preprocessing, Compilation process, and Lineing etc. It's actually really interesting.
+I have also been solving problems.
+Nothing too difficult, just the ones from "Basics of C++" COding-Ninjas course.
+I think I'll rervise stuff till day after tomorrow and then I'll cotinue.

+Well, that's it for today.
+I'll update later.